Consumer advice center: TikTok, Meta, Amazon & Co. manipulate users for consent

 "All of the services investigated continue to use manipulative designs to obtain more data," says vzbv board member Ramona Pop.
 The aim of the providers is to be able to compile as much data as possible into profiles.

-Up to eight clicks for revocation - if users find the option at all
+Up to eight clicks to revoke consent—if users can even find the option

-Apparently, there is more than just trickery to obtain consent.
-In its report, the vzbz criticizes the fact that all of the gatekeepers examined make it difficult for users to revoke their consent to the merging of data from multiple services.
+Obviously there is not only trickery in order to Consent to receive.
+In its report, the vzbz criticizes the fact that all of the gatekeepers examined make it difficult for users to withdraw their consent to the merging of data from multiple services.

-"On average, it takes six clicks to withdraw consent", according to the vzbz.
-The Meta services examined stand out particularly negatively, with an average of eight clicks required to withdraw consent to data sharing.
+"On average, it takes six clicks to open the Consent to revoke", according to the vzbz.
+The Meta services examined stand out particularly negatively, with an average of eight clicks required to revoke the Consent in the data exchange.

 Another criticism is that the revocation option is sometimes particularly well hidden.
 As a user, you have to scroll all the way down an extensive menu to find the revocation option under unspecific categories such as "LinkedIn Services" (Microsoft) or "Use of information for Facebook products" (Meta).

-In the opinion of the vzbv, the gatekeeper services examined thus violate Article 7 (3) sentence 4 GDPR and thus also Article 5 (2) DMA, which refers to this.
+In the opinion of the vzbv, the gatekeeper services investigated therefore violate Article 7 (3) sentence 4 GDPR and thus also against Article 5 para.
+2 DMA, which refers to it.

 When examining the linking ban, the consumer advocates are particularly bothered by the close linking of Facebook and Facebook Marketplace.
 "Although the Marketplace was designated as a central platform service and therefore may not be linked to Facebook, it should be noted that Meta does not provide an option that would allow the service to be used entirely without a Facebook account.
 Rather, the gatekeeper forces users who want to buy or offer products on the Marketplace to log in with a Facebook account."